Givi Amilakhvari (1689–1754): Revolt against the Ottoman Empire

 In 1734 the Ottoman fortunes began to reverse in the Caucasus as the resurgent Iranians under Tahmasp Qoli Khan (the future shah Nader) gained an upper hand.
 Givi Amilakhvari quickly switched the side.
 He seized Gori from the Ottoman garrison in a surprise attack, rode to join Nader before Ganja and helped expel the Ottoman forces from Tbilisi.
 As Nader's ambitions grew, the Iranian hegemony began to ruin the country's economy.
 Heavy taxes were levied by the governor of Kartli, Kilij Ali-Khan (Khanjal), for the costs of the shah's Indian campaigns, soldiers were conscripted and noble hostages were sent to Iran.
 Amilakhvari was one of those Georgian nobles who were taken as hostages rather than as volunteers along the road to Nader's camp at Kandahar in 1735.
-Givi Amilakhvari managed to escape and took to the hills, whence he joined Shanshe, Duke of the Ksani and Prince Vakhushti Abashidze in an anti-Iranian insurrection.
+Givi Amilakhvari managed to escape and took to the hills, whence he joined Shanshe, Duke of Ksani and Prince Vakhushti Abashidze in an anti-Iranian insurrection.
 The turmoil disrupted betrothal of Givi's daughter Tamar with the Mukhranian prince Teimuraz (eventually Catholicos Anton I of Georgia), nephew of ex-king Vakhtang VI.
 The girl was carried off by the Iranian soldiers during a wedding ceremony at the church, forcing the 16-year-old Teimuraz to seek refuge at a monastery.
 Amilakhvari himself was soon captured and forced to fight in the Iranian ranks in India.
 An able fighter, Amilakhvari was restored to favor with Nader Shah, who sent him back to Georgia to counter the irreconcilable duke Shanshe of Ksani.
 Shanshe's use of Dagestani and Turkish mercenaries deprived him of popular support and the rebellious duke was easily defeated.
 Givi Amilakhvari was rewarded with Shanshe's fief of Ksani.